bdushime/todoFlutter/README.md

 ##  Features

+Add Tasks – Easily add new tasks with a simple and intuitive interface.

+🗑️ Delete Tasks – Remove completed or unnecessary tasks with a single tap.

+ **Track Task Status**
+    Mark tasks as completed or pending to stay on top of your progress.

+–  **Organise**
+    See all your tasks in one place and plan your day effectively.

+- ****Clean UI**
+    Minimalist and user-friendly design for a smooth experience.

 -  **Mood Tracking & Journaling**
   Reflect on how you feel and write down your thoughts in a safe, personal space.